 Unfortunately for those living in these areas, scorpions can be difficult to eliminate.
 In fact, some scorpions can go anywhere from six to twelve months without food, and because they’re nocturnal and active almost exclusively at night, they can be hard to properly control.

 The good news, however, is that scorpions are not nearly as dangerous as people think, with most encounters being no more harmful than a bee or wasp sting.
 The better news is that by taking preventative measures and using various natural methods, a scorpion problem can be prevented or outright solved.
-Follows these 8 simple guidelines to control scorpions naturally.
+Follows these 8 simple guidelines to get rid of scorpions naturally.

 The first and most crucial step to controlling scorpions is general pest and insect control.
 By removing the scorpions’ food source, you can send these venomous arachnids packing.